Testing the Timing of Pembrolizumab Alone or With Chemotherapy as First Line Treatment and Maintenance in Non-small Cell Lung Cancer

 After completion of study treatment, patients are followed up for 5 years.

-Lung Non-Squamous Non-Small Cell Carcinoma Stage IIIB Lung Cancer AJCC v8 Stage IIIC Lung Cancer AJCC v8 Stage IVA Lung Cancer AJCC v8, Lung Neoplasms, Carboplatin, Pembrolizumab, Pemetrexed, Biospecimen Collection, Computed Tomography, Magnetic Resonance Imaging, Positron Emission Tomography, pembrolizumab, pemetrexed, carboplatin, pembrolizumab, pembrolizumab, carboplatin
+Lung Non-Squamous Non-Small Cell Carcinoma, Stage IIIB Lung Cancer AJCC v8, Stage IIIC Lung Cancer AJCC v8, Stage IV Lung Cancer AJCC v8, Lung Neoplasms, Carboplatin, Pembrolizumab, Pemetrexed, Biospecimen Collection, Computed Tomography, Magnetic Resonance Imaging, Positron Emission Tomography, pembrolizumab, pemetrexed, carboplatin, pembrolizumab, pembrolizumab, carboplatin

 For people ages 18 years and up

-- Patients must have histologically or cytologically confirmed stage IV non-squamous non‐small cell lung cancer (NSCLC) (includes M1a, M1b stage disease, American Joint Committee on Cancer [AJCC] 8th edition).
-Patients with T4NX disease (stage IIIB and IIIC) with nodule in ipsilateral lung lobe are eligible if they are not candidates for combined chemotherapy and radiation.
+- Patients must have histologically or cytologically confirmed stage IV non-squamous non-small cell lung cancer (NSCLC) (includes M1a, M1b, and M1c stage disease, American Joint Committee on Cancer [AJCC] 8th edition).
+Patients with stage IIIB and IIIC disease are eligible if they are not candidates for combined chemotherapy and radiation.
 Prior chemo-radiation therapy (RT) for stage III with recurrence is allowed

 - Patients must have PD-L1 expression Tumor Proportion Score (TPS) >= 1% in tumor cells.
 If PD-L1 expression TPS is unevaluable or the testing could not be completed, the patients are not eligible.
 The assay must have been performed by a Clinical Laboratory Improvement Act (CLIA) (or equivalent) certified laboratory